|Age||Rate from 1 April 2016||Rate from 1 October 2016||Rate from 1 April 2017|

 |National minimum wage and National living wage|

-The government has announced increases to the National Minimum Wage rates to take effect from 1 October 2016.
-From 2017, increases to both the NLW and NMW will take place in April.
+From 2017, increases to both the NLW and NMW will take place in April instead of October.

-The Low Pay Commission, which advises the government on the NMW rate, has been asked to recommend appropriate levels for both the NMW and the NLW (see NMW: Low Pay Commission remit 2016).
+The Low Pay Commission, which advises the government on the NMW rate, was asked to recommend appropriate levels for both the NMW and the NLW.